MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for OneDrive for Business 2016.
 By default, the user settings of OneDrive for Business 2016 synchronize between computers.
 Use the policy setting to prevent the user settings of OneDrive for Business 2016 from synchronization between computers.

 If you enable this policy setting, OneDrive for Business 2016 user settings continue to synchronize.